suriya-06/SharedPref/README.md

-# SharedPref
+# SharedPrefences
-SharedPref in Android studio
+SharedPreferences in Android studio
+Shared Preferences allow you to save and retrieve data in the form of key,value pair.